Endeavour Field: Rugby league

 In the NRL competition, the Cronulla-Sutherland Sharks team has been playing at this venue since midway through the 1968 NSWRFL season, which was the club's second season into the competition (they had previously played at Sutherland Oval from 1967 until 1968).

-High turnout in crowd numbers are usual when Cronulla play local-derby rivals, the St George Illawarra Dragons.
-The ground attendance record is 22,302, which was set when Cronulla took on St George in May 2004.
+High turnout in crowd numbers are usual when Cronulla play local-derby rivals, the St. George Illawarra Dragons.
+The ground attendance record is 22,302, which was set when Cronulla took on St. George in May 2004.
+The biggest victory Cronulla has recorded at the ground came on the 21 August 2005 against rivals Manly where Cronulla won 68-6.

 In late 2017, the ground hosted the 2017 Women's Rugby League World Cup tournament.
 It played host to the group stages and semi-finals matches.

 During the 2019 NRL season, it was announced that the ground and the Cronulla leagues club would be undergoing renovations and as a result Cronulla revealed that for the next two years that they would be playing home matches away from their spiritual home with Kogarah Oval, WIN Stadium and the new Western Sydney Stadium as new temporary home grounds.

+In the early 2020s, Shark Park came under scrutiny by fans and the media due to the fact the venue hosted finals matches despite its limited capacity and alleged poor facilities.
+NRL CEO Andrew Abdo stated in September 2025 that the NRL would be reviewing their finals venue policy saying "We haven't changed or reviewed the home finals policy for a while, and I think we're due for that, In this particular case, you have two Sydney teams [on Saturday], and you want as many fans as possible enjoying it live.
+The players enjoy that, and so do the fans.
+We need to focus on our fans and the fan experience.
+There comes a time you need to consider a minimum standard, potentially for finals, that might be above the regular season – the time is right to have a good, close look at it".